sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * `box` The background colour
 * `iborder` Inner edge of the border
 * `border` Outer edge of the border
-* `outer` Whichever is futher out, the outer edge of the border or the background colour.
+* `outer` Whichever is further out, the outer edge of the border or the background colour.

 **Note** At present this does not interact well with `s__` positioned foreground images.